wegiangb/NERC_EDI/README.md

-# NERC EDI Application and Hackathon from AirNode Nottingham Trent University and STFC DAFNI
+# NERC EDI Application and Hackathon from AirNode, Nottingham Trent University and STFC DAFNI

 This is an application for NERC EDI funding